 Last time we were passing through, we took some pics of what we were eating and sent them along to Adam.
 With luck, many more transiting pizza lovers will now grace David and Jackie’s front doors and sample what we firmly believe is the best New York-style pizza on the island of Ireland.

-(However, I take no responsibility for the article’s slugline.
+(BTW, I take no responsibility for the article’s slugline.
 “When Irish Pies Are Smiling”?
 Ow ow ow ow ow ow.)

 (ETA: Someone’s posted a Flickr image of the Gotham menu page that features their “specialty” pizzas.)